BloodDValz/Custom-Bookmark-Extractor/README.md

 ### ◈ Normal Mode
 - Load an exported browser bookmark HTML file
+- **Remove File** — clear the loaded file and reset the view at any time using the Remove File button (sits left of the Filter button in the toolbar)
+- **Drag-and-drop** a bookmark HTML file directly onto the window to load it (Windows native, no extra install required)
 - Browse bookmarks in a full tree structure (folders + links)
   - Folders display a bookmark count in parentheses next to their name
 - Search bookmarks by name or URL (live filtering)